arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 "It is my fault", this is the cry of love by means of which we, the new sirens, attract others to us and divert them from their path. __By changing the direction of ressentiment the men of bad conscience have found the best means to satisfy revenge__, to spread the contagion: "how ready they themselves are at bottom to make one pay; how they crave to be hangmen . . ."

+p143

+Every selection implies a religion.

+Ressentiment and bad conscience - these are the higher degrees of religion as such. __The inventor of Christianity is not Christ but St Paul, the man of bad conscience, the man of ressentiment.__

+p145
+the will to nothingness needs reactive forces: it is not just that it only tolerates life in reactive form, but it needs the reactive life as a means by which __life must contradict itself, deny itself, annihilate itself__

 p15 Abbreviations of Nietzsche's Works p214 Notes